Learning how to record a podcast on GarageBand can save you a lot of money and really boost your podcast quality!

 Step 5: Deselect ‘1234’ and the metronome.

 There are two little purple boxes near the top of the screen.
 One says ‘1234’ and the other has a triangle image that represents a metronome.
 Click on those so they are grayed out.
-If you don’t, you’ll have an annoying ‘tick tock’ sound in your recording.
+If you do not, you will have annoying ‘tick tock’ sounds in your recording. 🙅♀️

 Step 6: The software is now ready for your recording.
 Click on the record button at the top of the window to start recording your voice/podcast.